arempe93/grape-rack-boilerplate/README.md

 #### Swagger API Documentation

-Comes bundled with [Swagger](http://swagger.io/) for API documentation through the help of [grape-swagger](https://github.com/ruby-grape/grape-swagger) and [grape-swagger-rails](https://github.com/ruby-grape/grape-swagger-rails).
-You can configure the documentation title and options in `config/initializers/swagger.rb`
+Comes bundled with [Swagger](http://swagger.io/) for API documentation through the help of [grape-swagger](https://github.com/ruby-grape/grape-swagger).

 #### Route Printing

-Run `rake grape:routes` to print all routes for the application, similar to `rake routes` in plain Rails
+Run `rake grape:routes` to print all routes for the application, similar to `rake routes` in Rails

 #### CORS Configuration